ytechie/ytechie-blog/src/documents/2008/06/dreamhost-disallows-use-as-a-backup-service/index.html.md

 >
 > We don't think there exists another online storage service that has anything near the same features, flexibility, and redundancy for less than this, so we sincerely hope you take us up on this offer!
 >
-> In the future, we plan to allow the creation of a single &quot;storage&quot; user on your account which will have no web sites (or email).
+> In the future, we plan to allow the creation of a single "storage" user on your account which will have no web sites (or email).
 For now though, if you choose to enable your account for backups, nothing will change (apart from the charges).
 >
 > If you want to enable backup/non-web use on this account, please go here:
 >